AESTHET1C/EWMC-Firmware/Documentation/Style Guide and Standards.md

 It covers a large range of stylistic decisions, ranging from general file layout to variable naming.
 Both code and documentation of all forms are covered.

+Since its inception, this guide has also been expanded such that it covers coding standards.

 Note that this guide is not intended to be the answer to everything in life;
 it is purely to keep these files consistent.
+If you disagree with these points, feel free to ignore them for your own projects.

 #General Notes